gabays/Cours_COSME_2019/Partie_3/XSL_3.md

 # Les variables

-Une variable est une donnée stockée dans la mémoire d'un programme, en l'occurrence ici du programme de transformation **saxon**:
+Une variable est une donnée stockée dans la mémoire d'un programme, en l'occurrence ici du programme de transformation (**saxon** en géneŕal avec le programme Oxygen):

 >« If we use logic to control the flow of our stylesheets, we’ll probably want to store tem- porary results along the way.
 In other words, we’ll need to use variables.
 XSLT provides